seraph776/advanced-python-web-scraping/content/scrapy-basics/README2.md

 [Scrapy Docs](https://docs.scrapy.org/_/downloads/en/latest/pdf/)

-- `Items` -  Spiders may return the extracted data as items, Python objects that define key-value pairs.
+- `spiders folder`: This folder contains all of our future Scrapy spider files that extract the data.
+- `items`: This file contains item objects that behave like Python dictionaries and provide an abstraction layer to store scraped data within the Scrapy framework.
-- `Middleware` - A framework of hooks into Scrapy’s spider processing mechanism where you can plug custom functionality to process the responses that are sent to Spiders such as setting up `proxies`, `headers`, `user-agents`, etc.).
+- `middlewares` (advanced): A framework of hooks into Scrapy’s spider processing mechanism where you can plug custom functionality to process the responses that are sent to Spiders such as setting up `proxies`, `headers`, `user-agents`, etc.).
+For simple scraping projects, you don’t need to modify middlewares.
-- `Pipelines` - After an item has been scraped by a spider, it is sent to the Item Pipeline which processes it.
-Pipelines must be activates in `settings`.
-Uses include:
-  - validating scraped data
-  - checking for duplicates
-  - storing the scraped item in a database
-- `Settings` - Allows you to customize the behaviour of all Scrapy components, including the core, extensions, pipelines and spiders themselves
+- `pipelines`: Scrapy pipelines are for extra data processing steps you want to implement after you extract data.
+You can clean, organize, or even drop data in these pipelines.
+- `settings`: General settings for how Scrapy runs, for example, delays between requests, caching, file download settings, etc.

 ## Start project